TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    designed to be initialized more than once, and may fail in arbitrary ways when reloaded.

-   If a module imports objects from another module using :keyword:`from` ...
+   If a module imports objects kutoka another module using :keyword:`kutoka` ...
-   :keyword:`import` ..., calling :func:`reload` for the other module does not redefine the objects imported from it --- one way around this is to re-execute the :keyword:`!from` statement, another is to use :keyword:`!import` and qualified names (*module.name*) instead.
+   :keyword:`import` ..., calling :func:`reload` for the other module does not redefine the objects imported kutoka it --- one way around this is to re-execute the :keyword:`!kutoka` statement, another is to use :keyword:`!import` and qualified names (*module.name*) instead.

-   If a module instantiates instances of a class, reloading the module that defines the class does not affect the method definitions of the instances --- they continue to use the old class definition.
+   If a module instantiates instances of a class, reloading the module that defines the kundi does not affect the method definitions of the instances --- they continue to use the old kundi definition.
 The same is true for derived classes.

    .. versionadded:: 3.4